menukfernando/Art-Hive/README.md

   <p>
     Art Hive is a website showcasing a collection of AI-generated artworks created using Leonardo.ai.
     It serves as a platform for artists and art enthusiasts to explore unique and captivating visual creations.
+    The website is currently under development, and there are more exciting features and enhancements planned to be added in the future.
   </p>

   <h2>Table of Contents</h2>